 Note: after installing your grips, you will need to wait at least a few hours for them to set.
 They may still slide until the hairspray/isopropyl alcohol dries.

 I had my bar-end mirrors installed prior to my handlebar swap, so I don’t have many pictures on proper installation.
 The Kawell mirrors I use and many other bar end mirrors use two slotted metal fittings that expand as you tighten the bolt on the end.
 You should be able to insert the mirror into your handlebars right out of the box and tighten the bolt on the end.
 If that doesn’t work for you, here are a couple considerations for the installation:

-- There will be two slotted metal fittings; directions will tell you that the larger fitting’s slots need to be facing the mirror and the smaller fitting’s slots facing down the handlebars/away from the mirror.
+- There are two slotted metal fittings and manufacturer directions will tell you that the larger fitting’s slots need to be facing the mirror and the smaller fitting’s slots facing down the handlebars/away from the mirror.
 This didn’t work for me when I first installed the mirrors on my stock handlebars.
 I had to have both fitting’s slots facing away from the mirror.

 - Make sure the slots for both fitting match up to each other.

 - If tightening the bolt down doesn’t make the fittings expand inside the handlebars, disassemble the bolt and use pliers to pre-expand the fittings.
 A good rule of thumb is to expand them to the point the mirror can still slide into the handlebar, but it noticeably tighter.
 Ratchet down on the bolt and it should tighten.